warrenth/RxBus2/README.md

 Rxbus2 is pettern based on [Publish & Subscribe Pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)

 Advantages
 - Loosely coupled, Easy to develop, Simply

 Disadvantages
 - Debugging is difficult, Not easy management.

+Different from other event buses
+--
+1. Use CompositeDisposable for efficient memory management.
+2. You can receive events from the BaseClass.
+(BaseActivity, BaseFragment etc...)
+3. You can register the same class using hascode.

 RxBus2 in Step
 --